tkaixinn/tp/docs/UserGuide.md

 Format: `edit INDEX [name:NAME] [phone:PHONE] [email:EMAIL] [address:ADDRESS] [channel: CHANNEL] [offset: OFFSET] [country:COUNTRY] [tag:TAG]…​`

 * Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the currently displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing country, leaving the prefix blank (i.e. country:) will remove the existing country.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+You can remove all the person’s tags by typing `tag:` without specifying any tags after it.
-* You can remove all the person’s tags by typing `tag:` without specifying any tags after it.
+* If the currently viewed list is not the main list (e.g. if a `find` command was previously run), the index will refer to that of the **current list**, not the main list.

 Examples:
-*  `edit 1 phone:91234567 email:johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 phone:91234567 email:johndoe@example.com` edits the phone number and email address of the 1st person in the current list to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 name:Betsy Crower tag:` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 name:Betsy Crower tag:` edits the name of the 2nd person in the current list to be `Betsy Crower` and clears all existing tags.

 ### Locating persons by name: `find`